Skip to Content

 The truth about dietary guidelines

-Dietary guidelines have copped a lot of heat from fad diet promoters, but are they actually as “unhealthy” as they say?
+Dietary guidelines have copped a lot of heat from self-styled health gurus and social media influencers, but are they actually as sinister as they say?

-Maybe you’re thinking to yourself, “well, the dietary guidelines claim to be one-size-fits-all,” but actually this is not the case.
+Maybe you’re thinking, “well, the dietary guidelines claim to be one-size-fits-all,” but actually this is not the case.

 You need to bear in mind that dietary guidelines: